GuiPimenta-Dev/desafio_shape/README.md

 The challenge was to create a simple python api, but I took the liberty of creating a frontend to consume the available endpoints.

-The front is presented below:
+The front functionalities is presented below:

 <img src = "utils/gif-frontend2.gif">